invictus-1/Booru-Tagging/Readme.md

 ### Usage

-1. Start the Booru API: with "docker run --rm -p 5000:5000 ghcr.io/danbooru/autotagger" You need to do this first before enabling multiple instances.
-Once you activate the first instance then you can start the rest to enable multiple image processing.
+1. **Start the Application**: The application will automatically start a permanent Docker API instance on first run.
+This instance will remain running in the background to ensure reliable operation.

-2. Configure the Processor:
+2. **Configure the Processor**:
-Enter the API endpoint (default: http://localhost:5000/evaluate) Set your confidence threshold (0.0-1.0)
+   - Enter the API endpoint (default: http://localhost:5000/evaluate)
+   - Set your confidence threshold (0.0-1.0)
-Click “Browse…” to select the folder containing your images
+   - Click "Browse…" to select one or multiple folders containing your images

-3. Process Your Images:
+   - Choose whether to include subfolders for processing

+3. **Processing Options**:
+   - **API Instances**: Select up to 3 concurrent API instances for faster processing (requires more system memory)
+   - **Processing Mode**:
+     - Process all images
+     - Process only new images (skip previously processed)
+     - Reprocess only images with missing JSON files
+   - The application will automatically analyze selected folders and recommend the appropriate mode

+4. **Process Your Images**:
-Click “Process Images” to start
+   - Click "Process Images" to start
-A “Json” subfolder will be created in your selected directory Each image will be processed and its tags saved as a JSON file
+   - A "Json" subfolder will be created in each of your selected directories
+   - Each image will be processed and its tags saved as a JSON file

-4. Control Processing:
+5. **Control Processing**:
-Use the “Pause” button to temporarily halt processing Use “Resume” to continue after pausing
+   - Use the "Pause" button to temporarily halt processing
+   - Use "Resume" to continue after pausing
-Use “Cancel” to abort the process entirely
+   - Use "Cancel" to abort the process entirely
+   - View real-time progress for each API instance

+6. **Advanced Features**:
+   - **Auto-Recovery**: The application automatically retries failed requests
+   - **Connection Management**: Sophisticated connection handling prevents socket hangups
+   - **Resource Optimization**: The permanent API instance stays running while additional instances are started only when needed
+   - **Error Handling**: Intelligent error handling with automatic connection pool reset

-## JSON Format
+### JSON Format

 The Booru API returns tag data in this format: